microsoft/fluentui/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Do you have Feature or improvement for Fluent UI React?
-Let us know.
+about: Do you have feature or improvement suggestion for Fluent UI React?
 ---

 #### Describe the feature that you would like added